 We are here to clear things up, so you can learn the difference between the two most common forms of ginseng and how Panax quinquefolius can benefit your health and well-being.

 You might have heard the term Korean, Asian, Chinese, or even Red Ginseng referring to the herb that hails from East Asia.
 In general, all these terms refer to Panax ginseng.
 Panax ginseng tends to have a more developed lateral tap root and off-shoots.

-Panax quinquefolius — better known as North American Ginseng, is another popular variety that has been grown and used by native tribes in North America for centuries for its relaxing properties, and this is the kind the Ontario Ginseng Growers Association specializes in.
+Panax quinquefolius — better known as Canadian ginseng, is another popular variety that has been grown and used by native tribes in North America for centuries for its relaxing properties, and this is the kind the Ontario Ginseng Growers Association specializes in.
 It tends to be lighter in colour and has a shorter, more bulbous main taproot and less off-shoot root growth in comparison to the Asian variety.

 Their Individual Health Benefits

 Herbs such as Panax ginseng and Panax quinquefolius contain the same active ingredients known as ginsenosides.
 Nevertheless, they are unique because they contain different types of ginsenosides, which appear in different proportions in each plant.
 The proportions and types of these substances determine what therapeutic effect they have on the body.

 In research, it has been shown to increase physical and mental performance during stressful situations and may help regulate blood sugar levels.
 Korean ginseng is also considered warming in Traditional Chinese Medicine (TCM) for its ability to stimulate the body, generate heat, and promote Yang energy.